nazneenprojects/python-development-ks/simple_calculator/README.md

 ## Task 1: Simple Calculator
 ### Main Goals:
 - Create a calculator that can perform basic arithmetic operations.
 - Implement functions for each operation.
 - Use a loop to allow multiple calculations.

 ### Prerequisites:
 - Python 3.12.5
-    - install pip packages using requirements.text using command
+- install pip packages using requirements.text using command  'pip install -r requirements.txt'

-        ```pip install -r requirements.txt

 - pip packages used : [pyment](https://pypi.org/project/pyment/) and [colorama](https://pypi.org/project/colorama/)

 ### How to run?
->python3 calculator.py
+    ```python3 calculator.py

 ### Output
 ```.............................Welcome to command line simple Calculator!.......................................